SuperOfficeDocs/contribution/github-fundamentals.md

 We use subfolders to group similar content, images, and reusable snippets.
 The organization on GitHub only loosely resembles the structure on docs.superoffice.com.

-At the root of the repo, you can find general pages that relate to the overall website and a set of subfolders that match the features/APIs or common scenarios.
+At the root of the repo, there is a folder named *docs*.
+In it, you can find general pages that relate to the overall website and a set of subfolders that match the features/APIs or common scenarios.

 ### Media subfolder